Basic Food Safety Preventive Controls for Human Food – Introduction

 Successful completion of this training meets the regulatory requirements for a “preventive controls qualified individual.”
 This workshop fulfills the “standardized curriculum” recognized by the Food and Drug Administration (FDA), and the content of this workshop is accredited by the Food Safety Preventive Controls Alliance.

-Meals and all course materials are included in registration fee.
+Meals and all workshop materials are included in registration fee.
 Participants who successfully complete the workshop and are present for all aspects of the training workshop will also receive a certificate and seal from the Food Safety Preventive Controls Alliance, a digital badge and a certificate of completion from University of Arizona Continuing & Professional Education.

 Students will also be eligible for 2 Continuing Education Units (CEUs), which may be purchased for an additional fee after successful completion of the workshop.